EOSIO/taurus-developer-tools/taurus-fill-pg/README.md

 ### Building

-Currently only docker-based build is supported, to build a Docker image that will build the `fill-pg` binary, run:
+Currently only docker-based build on macOS is supported, to build a Docker image that will build the `fill-pg` binary, run:

 ```
 docker build .